NgaLam1703/-Analyze-and-Predict-Borrower-Default-Risk-Based-on-Financial-and-Demographic-Factors/README.md

   - High-Interest Rates Increase Default Risk: Borrowers with loans at higher interest rates have a greater likelihood of default, likely due to the added financial burden.
   - Younger Borrowers with Larger Loans are at Higher Risk: Younger individuals with high loan amounts tend to have a higher default rate, possibly due to less financial stability or experience in debt management.
   - Stable Income and Employment Reduce Default Risk: Borrowers with consistent income and longer employment history show lower default rates, suggesting financial stability plays a significant role in repayment ability.
+  - Credit scores are an important indicator of default risk.
+People with low credit scores (below 500) are more likely to default.
+This highlights the importance of credit scores in the loan underwriting process.
+People with high credit scores (above 700) are generally more likely to repay their loans, and therefore may be eligible for better or less risky loan terms.
 - **Recommendations based on analysis results**
   - Low-Income Borrowers: For borrowers earning below 25,000, implement stricter requirements such as collateral or financial support options to reduce risk.
   - High Loan Amounts: For loans exceeding 100,000, conduct thorough financial assessments, while offering relaxed terms for smaller loans under 50,000.